Adventure Island 3: Development and release

 Hudson Soft had Adventure Island 3 developed by Now Production.
 Now Production was created in 1986 and had previously made earlier Famicom games without credit such as Splatterhouse: Wanpaku Graffiti (1989) for Namco and Yo!
 Noid (1990) for Capcom.
 Adventure Island 3 was one of the three Adventure Island NES games developed by Now, along with Adventure Island II (1991) and later Adventure Island IV (1994).

-In Japan, Adventure Island 3 was released for the Famicom in on July 31, 1992.
+In Japan, Adventure Island 3 was released for the Famicom on July 31, 1992.
 Hudson Soft presented Adventure Island 3 at the 1992 Summer Consumer Electronics Show (CES) in Chicago, a showcase for games expected within the second half of the year.
 It received an English-language release in September 1992 for the Nintendo Entertainment System (NES).

 Adventure Island II: Aliens in Paradise was developed for the Game Boy, and is based on the Adventure Island 3 game for the NES.
 This version was titled Takahashi Meijin no Bouken Jima III in Japan and Adventure Island II: Aliens in Paradise for its English-language release.
 It was released for the Game Boy on February 26, 1993 in Japan and received an English-language release in February 1993.

 The NES version of Adventure Island 3 was re-released on January 19, 2006 for the Game Boy Advance in Japan as volume six in their Hudson Best Collection video game compilation series.
 This release also included the other three Adventure Island games originally released for the Famicom.